Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

  * VPC: To built the cloud environment

- * Public Subnets: the public subnet is a subnet that's associated with a route table that has a route to an internet gateway.
+ * Public Subnets: The public subnet is a subnet that's associated with a route table that has a route to an internet gateway.
 This connects the VPC to the internet and to other AWS services.

  * Private Subnet: Instances in the private subnet are back-end servers that don't need to accept incoming traffic from the internet and therefore do not have public IP addresses.

- * Internet Gateway
+ * Internet Gateway: An internet gateway serves two purposes: to provide a target in your VPC route tables for internet-routable traffic, and to perform network address translation (NAT) for instances that have been assigned public IPv4 addresses.

  * 2 EC2